Long time readers of this site will know the emphasis I put on the importance of our smartphones and how, today, they can enhance our travels.

 The PH-1 was created by Andy Rubin who co-created Android!
 His blueprint was straight forward, to produce a handset that was not bloated with unwanted features, have an open ecosystem so your handset worked well with other technologies and craft it from premium materials so it would stand the test of time!

-With the above in mind, the end result is an incredibly sleek and minimalistic looking device that really has every box of a flagship device ticked, and even created a new must have accessory!
+With the above in mind, the end result is an incredibly sleek and minimalistic looking device that really has every box of a flagship device ticked, and even has some ‘must have’ accessories!

 Immediately, the first thing to catch your eye is the finish.
 The handset has done away with an aluminium body, used by most manufacturers, and instead opted for a mix of titanium and ceramic.
 This results in a super smooth finish and gives it that minimalistic feel, which is further increased from the front.
 With no home or physical buttons, the screen has been allowed to run from edge to edge with a near bezel-less frame!